 Now set the height of the snare drum such that the hand holding the drumstick can touch the head without hitting your thigh.
-If you lean slightly, this makes it easier to drum in general and to hit rimshots in particular.
+A slight lean towards the drummer makes drumming - and rimshots in particular - easier.

 Completing the bass drum